vistalab-technion/cs236781/_assignments/00-getting-started.md

    implement everything and the notebook runs without error, you can be confident about your solution.

+2. You **may** edit any part of the code, not just the sections marked with `YOUR CODE`.
+However, note that there is always a solution which requires editing only within these markers.

+3. When we check your submission, we'll run the **original notebook files** of the assignment, together with your submitted code (from the `hwN`) package.
+   Therefore, any changes you do to the notebook files (such as changing the tests) will not affect the results of our grading.
+If you rely on notebook modifications to pass the tests, the tests will fail when we grade your work and you will lose marks.

-2. Please don't put other files in the assignment directory.
+4. Please don't put other files in the assignment directory.
 If you do, they will be added to your submission which is automatically generated from the contents of the assignment folder.

-3. Always make sure the active conda env is `cs236781-hw`.
+5. Always make sure the active conda env is `cs236781-hw`.
 If you get strange errors or broken import statements, this is probably the reason.
    Note that if you close your terminal session you will need to re-activate since conda will use it's default `base` environment.